arshlibruh-code/fndash/README.md

 ## Quick Start

-1. Open `index.html` in a modern browser
+1. Open `index.html` in any browser
 2. Use the toolbar to adjust grid settings
 3. Add widgets and configure them via the gear icon
 4. Create custom widgets with JSON configuration